TRaSH-Guides/Guides/Radarr/Remote-Path-Mappings-explained-for-Radarr.md

 To find what you need to put in your remote path you need to open up your download client and look what you've used there as download location.

-In Qbittorrent navigate to Tools => Options (or ALT+O) and navigate to the Download settings.
+In QBittorrent navigate to Tools => Options (or ALT+O) and navigate to the Download settings.

 ![Qbittorrent Download Settings](http://my.jetscreenshot.com/13737/20190126-3wa7-61kb.png)